KeychainMDIP/kc/doc/deployment_guide.md

 WantedBy=multi-user.target
 ```

-The copy/paste the content above in a `/etc/systemd/system/mdip.service` service file for systemd.
 You will need `sudo` or `root` privileges in order to change your server's autostart services.
 Once the service file is created, you can launch your mdip node with the following command:

 ```bash
 sudo systemctl daemon-reload
 sudo systemctl start mdip
 ```

-To view the status of your node, you can use `journalctl` :
+To view the status of your node, run:

 ```bash
 systemctl status mdip
 ```

-To view the continuous logs of your node, you can use
+To view the continuous logs of your node, you can use `journalctl`:

 ```bash
 journalctl -f -u mdip
 ```

-Once the node is operating normally, the system can be configured to auto-start with the following:
+Once the node is operating normally, the system can be configured to auto-start the service:

 ```bash
 sudo systemctl enable mdip